 Bio Sketch

-I earned my Bachelor's degree in Physics from the University of Göttingen in Germany with a focus in neuroscience.
-After an internship at the European Space Agency (ESTEC) in the Netherlands, I shifted my focus to astrophysics and pursued a Master's degree at the University of Heidelberg.
-I completed my PhD at the Max Planck Institute for Astronomy in Heidelberg, where I worked on both the high-redshift universe with Joseph Hennawi, studying the earliest quasars and supermassive black holes, and the local universe with Hans-Walter Rix, developing data-driven models of stars in our own Galaxy.
-In 2019, I was awarded both the NASA Hubble Fellowship and the Pappalardo Fellowship to continue my research at MIT.
-I joined the MIT Physics faculty as an assistant professor in 2023.
+I grew up in Germany and earned my Bachelor's degree in Physics from the University of Göttingen, with a focus in neuroscience.
+After an internship at the European Space Agency in the Netherlands, I shifted to astrophysics and pursued a Master's degree at the University of Heidelberg.
+I completed my PhD at the Max Planck Institute for Astronomy in Heidelberg, where I worked on two different topics, namely the high-redshift universe with Joseph Hennawi, studying the earliest quasars and supermassive black holes, and the local universe with Hans-Walter Rix, developing data-driven models of stars in our own Galaxy.

 2025: Ludwig Biermann Award, German Astronomical Society